TYRE PRESSURE LOSS WARNING

 Check the tyre pressures, including the emergency spare wheel, once a month.

-- repeatedly press the button 3 to select the “SEt PP” function on the display 2;
+- repeatedly press button 3 or 4 to select the “LEARNING THE TYRE PRESSURE” function on the display 2;

 Reinitialisation is carried out after a few minutes’ driving.

 The standard tyre pressure cannot be less than that recommended and indicated on the door frame.

 Display 2 on the instrument panel informs you of any tyre pressure faults (flat tyre, punctured tyre, etc.).